WASHINGTON (AP) — The Latest on the 2020 House races (all times local):

 The 42-year-old Williams is set to join two other Black women, Atlanta Mayor Keisha Lance Bottoms and 2018 gubernatorial nominee Stacey Abrams, as among the state’s most recognizable, influential Democrats.

 Williams said she wants to use federal power to provide more subsidized health care and guarantee voting rights.

-The 43-year-old Stanton-King is a reality TV personality and outspoken supporter of President Donald Trump.
+Stanton-King, 43, is a reality TV personality and outspoken supporter of President Donald Trump.

 A special election runoff to become Lewis’ short-term replacement takes place next month, but the winner of that race will only be in Congress until Williams is sworn in on Jan.
 3. Neither Williams nor Stanton-King is running in the special election.

 Republican Maria Elvira Salazar has defeated Democrat Donna Shalala for a House seat in Florida.

 Salazar, a Spanish-language television newscaster, won in her second try for the office after Shalala prevailed in 2018.

 The district covers much of the central Miami area and has generally been considered Democratic.
 Salazar sharply criticized Shalala for failing to timely report several stock sales as required.